-7.2.2.Circuit-breakers
+7.2.2.
+Circuit-breakers

 The circuit breakers can be regarded as a switch, which can be opened automatically by means of a 'tripping' device.
-It is, however, more than this of its rated normal current, the circuit-breaker can make and break a circuit, particularly in abnormal conditions such as the occasion of a short-circuit in an installation.
-It thus disconnects automatically a faulty circuit.
+It is, however, more than this Whereas a switch is capable of making and breaking a current not greatly in excess f its rated normal current, the circuit-breaker can make and break a circuit, particularly a abnormal conditions such as the occasion of a short-circuit in an installation.
+It thus isconnects automatically a faulty circuit.